josemanuel657/WebGL-Car-Simulation-WPI-Computer-Graphics/README.md

 - Skybox: Surrounding the entire scene is a skybox adorned with captivating textures, enhancing the visual appeal and immersion of the simulation.
 - Reflection and Refraction: Witness dynamic reflections and refractions in action, which can be toggled and manipulated through dedicated hotkeys to alter the visual experience.
 - Interactive Camera: Engage with a flexible camera system that allows for rotations and movements through different hotkeys, including an exhilarating in-car view to immerse oneself in the driver’s seat.

+Realism in this simulation is heightened with dynamic reflections and refractions, which can be explored through various viewing angles including an immersive in-car perspective.

 # Interactive Hotkeys
 Users can interact with the scene using various hotkeys, unlocking different perspectives, and manipulating reflection and refraction settings to witness the scene under different graphical setups.